maiziezhoulab/FocalSV/README.md

 ```

 If you want to run FocalSV on a whole-genome scale (except sex chromosomes), here is an example
+\*Note that you can provide a custom BED file based on your regions of interest, or use the whole-genome BED file generated in Step 0.

 ```
 for i in {1..22}